timotejroiko/astrobot-docs/README.md

 This option lets you load a set of options from a preset.
 There are two built-in presets: `default` and `original`.
 When using biwheels, this option can be set separately for both charts.
 For example:

 * `.newchart jack --preset=default` - show this chart using the default settings
-* `.newchart jack --preset=original` - show this chart using the same settings the chart was saved with
+* `.newchart jack --preset=original` - show this chart in its original state, using the same settings it was saved with
 * `.newchart jack --preset=myPreset` - show this chart using a custom preset
 * `.newchart jill --preset=myPreset + jack --preset=original` - show jill's chart with a custom preset in a biwheel with jack's chart in its original state